We'll give you a setting up home allowance when you move to independent living.

 You'll have a budget to stick to.
 So it is a good opportunity to find what items are available, whether you find free items, upcycled projects or buy new.

-Your personal advisor can explain what an essential item is.
+Your personal adviser can explain what an essential item is.

 We'll pay for your TV Licence for the first year.